flyingpie/windows-terminal-quake/docs/pages/v2/settings/apps.md

 			// For use in logging and error messages.
 			"Name":			"Name Of The App",

-			// A list of hot keys that toggle this app, and this app only.
+			// A list of hotkeys that toggle this app, and this app only.
-			"HotKeys":		[{ "Modifiers": "Control", "Key": "D1" }],
+			"Hotkeys":		[{ "Modifiers": "Control", "Key": "D1" }],

 			// The file name of the app to attach to.
 This is used to both find an existing instance of an already running app, and for starting a new one.
 			"FileName":		"C:/Program Files/WezTerm/wezterm-gui.exe",